BRKalow/didtheywin/README.md

 DidTheyWin?
 ==========

-A one page Sinatra app to see if an NBA team won last night.
+A one page Sinatra app to see if an NBA team won their last game.
 Created by Bryce Kalow, http://brycekalow.name
 Version 1.0